fedefary/signer/README.md

 ```

 The library provides you an already instantiated RestTemplate bean that you can inject into your RestController or wherever it is needed (see the example below).

-*!!
-All the http calls must be executed with this instance otherwise the library does not work !!*
+*All the http calls must be executed with this instance otherwise the library does not work*

 This is an example for the client side usage.